San Diego Roots Sustainable Food Project

 By eating locally, not only do you get fresher, better-tasting food, but you also help support family farms and encourage a vibrant local economy.
 Please explore the bountiful agricultural and gardening opportunities in San Diego, learn how to become an informed participant in our local food system, and help us encourage others to do the same.

-Now enrolling for 13-week Shares
+Now enrolling for Full and Half Shares

 Pickups at Mission Hills Nursery, Wild Willow Farm or Chula Vista Yoga Center